Large deviations of one-hidden-layer neural networks: Proofs for Theorem -- quenched LDP

-The proof of Lemma \ref{lem:compact_level_sets} requires us to apply Lemma \ref{lem:mean_convergence} for which we need slightly modified versions of Lemma \ref{lem:dominated_convergence} and \ref{lem:weak_convergence_truncation} to perform the truncation argument.
+The proof of Lemma \ref{lem:compact_level_sets} requires us to {revisit the characterization of solutions of \eqref{eq:evt} with the process in \eqref{eq:martingale_process} that is $0$ mentioned in Section \ref{sec:laplace_upper_bound}.
+Recall the notation of $\Phi_f^{(\rho,\eta)}$ from \eqref{eq:martingale_process} for $\rho\in\MM$, $\eta\in\PP(\XX)$ and monomials of first order $f$.
+This is $\eta$-almost surely $0$ if and only if for all $0\le t\le T$ and continuous bounded $\Psi\colon\XX\to\R$ equation \eqref{eq:martingale_property} holds.
+Our aim is to} apply Lemma \ref{lem:mean_convergence} again for which we need slightly modified versions of Lemma \ref{lem:dominated_convergence} and \ref{lem:weak_convergence_truncation} to perform the truncation argument.
 This is necessary because Lemma \ref{lem:dominated_convergence} and \ref{lem:weak_convergence_truncation} deal with limiting objects originating from the measure construction via SGD, while now we are interested in measures that are already contained in a space of admissible measures specified in Section \ref{sec:mod} and are not necessarily the limits of measures constructed via SGD.
-For this, we recall the notation introduced before Lemma \ref{lem:mean_convergence} and \ref{lem:weak_convergence_truncation} and state the following lemma.
+For this, we remind the reader of more of the notation introduced before Lemma \ref{lem:mean_convergence} and \ref{lem:weak_convergence_truncation} and state the following lemma.

-\bel[Integrable majorant and truncation approximation] Assume \ref{CON} and \ref{DCOMP}.
-Let $\eta\in\PP(\XX)$ be supported on a compact set $\bar K$ and let $\r\in\MM$ such that $R(\r)<\ff$.
+\begin{lemma}[Integrable majorant and truncation approximation] Assume \ref{CON} and \ref{DCOMP}.
+Let $\eta\in\PP(\XX)$ be supported on a compact set $\bar K$ and let $\rho\in\MM$ such that $R(\rho)<\ff$.
 Then, for all $t\in[0,T]$ it holds that

 Further, it holds that